rossporteous118/optima-partners-submission/README.md

 ### Submitting the Assignment

 To submit your assignment you must push your source code into a repo in your personal VCS account.
-For your assignment to be considered as submitted, you must inform Optima Partners by emailing engineering.recruitment@optimapartners.co.uk with a link to your repo.
+For your assignment to be considered as submitted, you must inform Optima Partners by emailing engineeringrecruitment@optimapartners.co.uk with a link to your repo.

 You should add the following information to the solution README.md file in the `solution` directory: